 When I am not buried in bubblewrap and doll parts in my studio, I try to spend time reintegrating with other human beings, whether by having a drink with friends, meeting fellow creatives or a spot of people-watching.
-I am also an active participant in local NGOs REDMAMSA (Madrid network for supporting Sahrawi women), Legazpi Felina and Asociación Progatos (both groups organise fostering and adoption of cats, as well as management of feral colonies), and donate a percentage of my income to their causes.
+I am also a participating member of NGOs REDMAMSA (Madrid network for supporting Sahrawi women), Legazpi Felina and Asociación Progatos (both groups organise fostering and adoption of cats, as well as management of feral colonies), and foster FIV positive cats for them.

-For complete disconnection and reboot, I like to go forest-bathing where the wifi does not reach, hunting for roots, rocks and bones to decorate my living space.
-The dream is to one day live in a tiny house and be able to work and live more outdoors.
+For complete disconnection and reboot, I like to go forest-bathing where the phone coverage does not reach, foraging for roots, rocks and bones to decorate my spaces.
+The dream is to one day build a tiny house and be able to live closer to nature.

 Therese Olsen is the self-taught artist and creator behind twigling and Artifex Kindred.

 ‘twigling’ is a word purloined from Robert Holdstock’s novel Mythago Wood, and here implies an effigy in the form of bundle of twigs, bound in a roughly humanoid shape.
 Ready to be imbued with a spark of life, it is kindling for your imagination.